-Each County Department shall be responsible for ensuring that all capitalized equipment is properly accounted for when acquired, annually inventoried, safeguarded throughout its useful life, and properly accounted for at the time of disposal.
+Each county department of social/human services shall be responsible for ensuring that all capitalized equipment is properly accounted for when acquired, annually inventoried, safeguarded throughout its useful life, and properly accounted for at the time of disposal.

 2. Inventory